bachelor-2014/report/v2/porting.md

   display a graphical user interface that allows the users to interact with the platform and start experiments.
 It would however require a further investigation of how to make it possible to program experiments using touch input rather than our current text based input.
+Cost increased should also be expected for such a solution.

+All of the above solution proposal seems feasible and ripe for experimentation.
+They are all, however, outside the scope of this project, so we will not look further into it, but leave them open for future projects.